msfrt/Electrical-SR20/Teensy Code/LIbraries/EasyTimer/README.md

 ### Checking if a timer is up

 This one's pretty simple.
 There are two functions to do this and they both do the exact same thing.
 To check if a timer is up, you can either use the member function `check()` or `isup()`.
-These functions accept no parameters and return a boolean - true is the timer is up, false otherwise.
+These functions accept no parameters and return a boolean - true if the timer is up, false otherwise.

 ```cpp
 if (my_timer.isup()){